Surrey’s new School of Medicine offers scholarships for local students

 To coincide with the launch of Surrey’s medical school, the University has introduced a scholarship programme which will welcome a selection of local students onto its new medical course.

-In spring 2024, Surrey will welcome its first cohort of 40 trainee doctors onto its four-year, graduate-entry medical programme.
+In September 2024, Surrey will welcome its first cohort of 40 trainee doctors onto its four-year, graduate-entry medical programme.
 Amongst these students, a small selection will be recipients of a new scholarship designed for local students.

 Professor Paul Townsend, Pro Vice-Chancellor and Executive Dean of the Faculty of Health and Medical Sciences, says: “The scholarship programme aims to address the local health workforce requirements, and to encourage widening access to medical education in the local area.
 I am determined that our School of Medicine leads by example in providing opportunities for our local students who otherwise would not have a route in to a medical education. “